apriltuesday/fractals/README.md

 ## TODO:
 * stochastic rules – including in evolution (sample a few phenotypes? expected values?)
-* probably need to re-implement production rules (?)
+* make everything consistently radians!
+* pass environment params from the FE
+* stream generations to the FE?

-* possibly some more realistic appearances, e.g. leaves, flowers, weight
+* possibly some more realistic appearances, e.g. leaves, flowers, weight, varying thickness
-* environment params, e.g. tropism vector (varying through time?), wind, temperature, rainfall...
-* eventually: website where you can set environment and evolve some plants
-* probably need to re-implement drawing without turtle